The rise of sleep apnea appliances

 Approaching the conversation with your patient

-Dentists can absolutely play a role in sleep apnea treatment, to learn about how you can aid in diagnosis and solution read this piece by a dentist powered by Dandy, Dr. Eric Block.
+Dentists can absolutely play a role in sleep apnea treatment, learn about how dentists can play a role in diagnosing sleep apnea here!

 Approaching the conversation about sleep apnea appliances with a patient requires sensitivity, empathy, and a clear understanding of the patient’s needs, concerns, and preferences.
 It is important to approach the patient in a non-judgemental manner, focusing on the patient’s needs and preferences.
 Overall you are seeking the best-treatment option which takes patient education, the right treatment option, and an understanding that they will continue to use the CPAP or appliance.